simatic-ax/.github/docs/personalaccesstoken.md

 >
 > ![image](images/readpackage.png)
 >
-> For security reasons, your token should be expire after wa while (by default it's 30 days).
+> For security reasons, your token should be expire after wa while (by default it's 30 days)
->
 > Remember this token.
-You'll need it for the login in the next step.
+You'll need it for the login in the next step

 ## Login into Simatic-Ax registry